Ayo-tech-ai/Hackathon3mtt/README.md

-# Weapon Detection & Alert System
+# Visionguard AI by Nation Gate

 ## 🛡️ Overview

-The **Weapon Detection & Alert System** is an AI-powered security monitoring platform designed to automatically detect firearms in real-time and trigger immediate emergency response protocols.
+The **Visionguard AI** is an AI-powered security monitoring platform designed to automatically detect firearms in real-time and trigger immediate emergency response protocols.
 This Minimum Viable Product (MVP) demonstrates the core functionality of a comprehensive security system that can be deployed in schools, public buildings, shopping malls, and other sensitive locations.

 > **⚠️ Important Note**: This is a **demonstration prototype** showcasing the concept and workflow.
 A production-ready system would integrate with physical security infrastructure including CCTV networks, public address systems, and access control systems.